01binary/zeroweb/src/articles/kalman-filter.md

   ]
 ---

+import { Tabs, Tab } from '../components/Tabs'

 ## overview

-The Kalman filter is used for smoothing the readings from motor encoders, GPS satellites, radar, and many other applications.
-It can generate accurate estimates in the presence of uncertainty and measurement noise.

-Simpler techniques like moving average or low pass filters introduce delay or miss important events, which is unacceptable for dynamic systems like cars and robots.
+The Kalman filter is great at interpreting noisy or uncertain measurements from a variety of sources like servo encoders, GPS, and radar.
+This makes it ideal for use with dynamic systems like self-driving cars and robots.

 ## background